As an open source project, mastercomfig appreciates the community’s help in improving it.

 Add your alternatives uncommented in the applicable presets/addons, or use modules.

-none: Special preset which skips setting quality and sound options
+none: Special preset which skips setting quality options

 ultra: Absolute maximum quality, with even the slightest and most performance-intensive quality improvements included